Municipal Vulnerability Preparedness Plan 2020

 Why plan for climate resilience?
 Resilience is the ability of a community to address the needs of its built, social and natural environment to anticipate, cope with, and rebound stronger from events and trends related to climate change hazards.
 Planning for climate resilience allows Westford to build capacity to reduce the impacts from future climate events rather than just react to events as they occur.

-Due to COVID-19, previously planned public meetings and workshops will be held online.
+Due to COVID-19, previously planned public meetings and workshops were held online.
+See links below to watch recordings of each workshop.

 - People and Society: May 14 – 10:30-12:00 PM Workshop completed.
 Click here to watch video of the workshop